FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-4-30-How-Safe-Is-My-Password?.md

 ### Password: CanYouPassTheSalt?156*&

 The second property is where things get tricky.
-Maybe while reading this you thought, "Well ok, if hashing is supposed to produce different strings, what if two people share the same password?
-Wouldn't the hashes be the same?"
-And you're right!
-They would be the same.
-How do we fix this?

-In order to make the second property hold, we need to get a bit creative.
-We know a couple of things about hashes already that can help us out.
-We know that any slight change to a string is going to dramatically change the entire hash.
-We also know that from the first property it should be difficult to decipher the orginal message.
-In the case where two people have the same password, which is more common than you think, the original hashes produced will be the same.
+Imagine you had a password database full of hashes.
+It wouldn't be unfair to say that at least two people more than likely share the same password.
+How could you tell?
+If you trust the second property holds, you know that if you happen to see at least two of the same hash, it probably means it's the same exact input.
+This means a hacker could see this as well.
+Obviosuly, this is bad.
+Let's look at the case where Alice and Bob share the same password:

 * Alice's password: (password) 5f4dcc3b5aa765d61d8327deb882cf99
 * Bob's password: (password) 5f4dcc3b5aa765d61d8327deb882cf99

-If a hacker compromised this database and saw two or more matching hashes, they know that if they crack the hash they now have access to an X amount of accounts.
 In defenses against hackers, our goal is to frustrate them as much as possible and not give obvious hints where and how to attack.
-What we could do to change the hashes is add a bit of **salt**(some pre-computed value) to the original password in order to change the hash entirely.
+How can we address this issue of two people sharing the same password?
+Trusting the second property again, what we could do to change the hashes is add a bit of **salt**(some pre-computed value) to the original password in order to change the hash entirely.
+Remember, adding just 1 byte of data to the input will change the hash.
 We can prepend OR append this value to the original password.

 * Salt value: dontcrackme3456
 * Alice's password with salt: (dontcrackme3456password) 760271f1349c0484a4ecaf53e161253e